Cast Iron Chicken Marsala

 How to Make Chicken Marsala

 Place the chicken breasts onto a cutting board.
-Slice each one in half lengthwise.
+Using a sharp knife, slice each one in half hotizontally, cutting the top away from the bottom to create 4 thinner pieces of chicken breast.

-Working one at a time, place each one of the 4 chicken breast halves into a large gallon freezer bag, pressing out all of the air.
+Working one at a time, place each one of the 4 chicken breast pieces into a large gallon freezer bag, pressing out all of the air.

-Using the flat side of a meat mallet, pound out the chicken breast until it is about 1/2-inch in thickness, using your fingertips on your free hand to feel the chicken through the bag to see where you need to pound to make it even and flattened.
-Repeat the process with the remaining 3 chicken breasts.
+Using the flat side of a meat mallet, pound out the chicken until it is about 1/2-inch in thickness.
+Repeat the process with the remaining 3 chicken pieces so that you end up with 4 chicken cutlets. **As you’re pounding out the chicken, use your fingertips on your free hand to feel the chicken through the bag to see where you need to pound with the mallet to make it evenly flattened.

-Season all 4 of the prepared chicken cutlets on all sides with salt and pepper.
+Season the chicken cutlets on all sides with salt and pepper.
 In a large mixing bowl, combine the basil and oregano with the flour and set aside.

 Working one at a time, dredge the chicken cutlets in the prepared flour mixture, coating each one evenly on both sides, shaking the excess back into the bowl.
 Reserve the coated chicken pieces to a plate as you work.